Sophie Jackson is a dog lover and trainer living in the UK. She competes in agility and obedience with her four dogs.

 How Much Pain Does a Luxation Cause?

 The answer to this question is complicated, as it depends on the grade of the problem and whether the animal has had treatment for the condition.
-Equally, dogs are very stoic and mask pain, so it can be hard to tell just what level of discomfort they are in.
+Dogs are very stoic and mask pain, so it can be hard to tell just what level of discomfort they are in.

 Grade 3 and 4